aqlaboratory/openfold-3/docs/source/input_format.md

   - `main_msa_file_paths` *(str | list[str], optional, default = null)*
     - Path or list of paths to the MSA files for this chain.
     - Use this field only when running inference with **precomputed MSAs**.
-See the [Precomputed MSA documentation](precomputed_msas.md) for details.
+See the {doc}`Precomputed MSA documentation <precomputed_msa_how_to>` for details.
     - If using the ColabFold MSA server (`--use_msa_server=True`), this field will be automatically populated and will **override any user-provided path**.

   - `paired_msa_file_paths` *(str | list[str], optional, default = null)*
     - Path or list of paths to paired MSA files for this chain, pre-paired in the context of the full complex.
     - Use this field only when running inference with **precomputed MSAs** and the corresponding query has at least two unique polymer chains.
-See the [Precomputed MSA documentation](precomputed_msas.md) for details.
+See the {doc}`Precomputed MSA documentation <precomputed_msa_how_to>` for details.
     - If not provided, online MSA pairing can still be performed for protein chains if species information is available in one or more main MSA files per chain.
-See [Online MSA Pairing](precomputed_msas.md#6-online-msa-pairing-from-precomputed-msas) for details.
+See {ref}`Online Cross-Chain Pairing in OF3 <3-online-msa-pairing>` for details.
     - If using the ColabFold MSA server, this field is automatically populated and will **override any user-provided path**.